 A leaky tap will never fix itself.
-Instead, you have to get to the cause of the problem and get the faulty tap fixed as soon as possible.
-Fortunately in most cases fixing a leaking tap can be a DIY task with a few common tools on hand.
-As a matter of fact, you can replace a tap washer with seven simple steps and stop that annoying dripping.
+Instead, you must get to the problem’s cause and fix the faulty faucet as soon as possible.
+Fortunately, in most cases fixing a leaking tap can be a DIY task with a few standard tools on hand.
+You can replace a tap washer with seven simple steps and stop that annoying dripping.

 If you are among those that haven’t changed a tap washer before, then you should read this article to the end before starting.

-A dripping tap can be quite frustrating for its owner; often you end up trying to turn the tap off harder, yet the leaking continues to drip.
+A dripping tap can be quite frustrating for its owner; you often try turning the tap off harder, yet the leaking continues to drip.
 However, the good news is that there is a simple and effective solution to the issue; get your tap washer changed.

 Tap washers are small disks that sit inside the tap itself.
 Typically, a tap should have two major components; the tap washer and the seat.
 When you turn the tap off, the washer will push against the seat to make a watertight seal, and eventually, the water will be prevented from moving out of the tap.

-There are different types of taps and each tap has a different approach in fixing the tap washer.
-If you’ve got a more modern tap, it’s possible that your tap uses a ceramic disc cartridge rather than a rubber washer.
-In this case, it may be that you need professional leaking tap repairs or replacement rather than tackling it as a DIY task.
+There are different taps, and each tap has a different approach to fixing the tap washer.
+If you’ve got a more modern tap, your tap may use a ceramic disc cartridge rather than a rubber washer.
+In this case, you may need professional leaking tap repairs or replacement rather than tackling it as a DIY task.

-In most cases, changing a tap washer should solve the problem of a leaky tap completely.
-However, after you have gone through the process of changing a tap washer and the problem persists then it’s time to contact an experienced local plumbing company.
+In most cases, changing a tap washer should completely solve the leaky tap problem.
+However, after you have gone through the process of changing a tap washer and the problem persists, it’s time to contact an experienced local plumbing company.

-Changing a tap washer doesn’t demand the use of heavy equipment; a few tools, which you are likely to have at home, should be enough.
+Changing a tap washer doesn’t require heavy equipment; a few tools, which you are likely to have at home, should be enough.
 And for those who do not have, you may borrow from your close neighbour or purchase from a nearby hardware store.
 For this task, you need a spanner, a screwdriver (flat-headed), an old towel (or piece of cloth), a pack of tap washers and a wrench.

-Step 2: Now, cover the plughole in the sink with the plug.
-By so doing, if you drop any screw or tap by mistake, you won’t lose it into the drain.
-Also, you should place a piece of cloth or old towel inside the sink; it will help prevent any damage to the sink surface in case you drop a component or tool.
+Step 2: Cover the plughole in the sink with the plug.
+If you drop any screw or tap by mistake, you won’t lose it into the drain.
+Also, it would help if you placed a piece of cloth or old towel inside the sink; it will help prevent any damage to the sink surface if you drop a component or tool.

-Step 4: You will find the tap washer beneath the valve with screws or nut holding it in place.
+Step 4: You will find the tap washer beneath the valve with screws or nuts in place.
 Use your spanner to remove the washer.
-But, if the washer is extremely tight, add some penetrating oil around it, leave it to soak for a few seconds, then try to remove again with the spanner.
+But, if the washer is extremely tight, add some penetrating oil around it, leave it to soak for a few seconds, and then try to remove it again with the spanner.

 Step 5: At this stage, insert the new tap washer (of the same size) into the position of the old, worn washer.

-Step 7: Take out the towel from the sink and the plug from the plug hole.
-Now, turn on the water mains and then test your tap is working and no longer leaking.
+Step 7: Take out the towel from the sink and the plug from the hole.
+Now, turn on the water mains and test if your tap is working and no longer leaking.
 That’s all.
 Sit down, and watch your impressive job done with a smile.

-Understandably, having to change a leaky tap or tap washer frequently can be quite frustrating.
+Understandably, frequently changing a leaky tap or tap washer can be quite frustrating.
 Hence, you are best advised to replace your taps with modern designs using ceramic disc cartridges.
 This tap has high durability and resilience compared to others.

 Hopefully, this guide has provided you with the necessary abilities as well as the confidence to get your tap washer replaced as a DIY task.
 We wish you good luck.
 But, if you ever encounter any difficulties or get stuck, please contact our experienced team.
-We have the best leaking tap repair specialists that will provide you with a high-quality solution
+We have the best leaking tap repair specialists who provide you with a high-quality solution.